Your Guide to Protein, Fermentation & Greens

 - Fermented organic whole foods such as dandelion, cilantro, carrot, kale, and beets – providing a broad spectrum of phytonutrients

-- 21 g of high-quality naturally concentrated, 100% fermented and organic plant-based protein in Protein & Greens (and 6 g in Greens)
+- 21 g of the cleanest plant-based protein available in the Protein & Greens

 Why you need more greens in your diet